Muslim World Manuscript Project archive

 - Peter Magierski (Middle East & Islamic Studies Librarian), Columbia University Libraries

-Faculty in support of the project (alphabetically)
+Faculty in support of the project at Columbia (alphabetically)

 - Manan Ahmed, Assistant Professor of History and Director of the Center for International History

 - Courtney Bender, Chair of the Department of Religion